maxk92/maxk92.github.io/pages/about.md

 ## Welcome to My Profile

 Hello and thank you for visiting my page!
 I'm **Max Klemp**, and I've recently completed an exciting journey in the world of Sports Analytics with my PhD from the German Sport University Cologne.
-My passion lies at the crossroads of sports science and data analysis, a field where every discovery and insight can lead to enhancing athletic performance and training methodologies.
+My passion lies at the crossroads of exercise science and data analysis, trying to generate data-driven insights into health, training methodologies and, as a personal area of interest, into the mathematical laws behind the beautiful game, football.

 ### A Bit About My Academic and Professional Journey

 My academic path began with a Bachelor's in Sport and Performance, followed by a Master's in Exercise Science & Coaching, both from the German Sport University Cologne.

 These programs weren't just about books and lectures; they were about getting out there, getting my hands dirty, and learning how things work in the real world of sports.
 This hands-on approach took me through internships at professional football clubs in Germany, where I gained invaluable experience in strength and conditioning, rehabilitation, and training monitoring.

 But it was during my PhD that I truly found my calling.
 Focusing on performance indicators in football, I delved into the intricate world of physical indicators and spatiotemporal data.
 Working with data from the German Bundesliga and using advanced tools like KINEXON and Catapult, I explored the challenges and potential solutions for handling heterogeneous data sources.